AI harness engineering

 Persistent memory across sessions

-Four kinds of records turn every mistake into next session's context.
 Footguns, lessons, decisions, session logs.
+Every mistake becomes next session's context.
 The compounding bet: every session that hits a problem makes the next one harder to trip.

 Under the hood